22-Year-Old Woman Taped Up and Slashed Nude Tinder Date and Then Ordered Food, Cops Say

 Dooley, who has been charged with felony second-degree kidnapping, second-degree assault, and menacing, is alleged to have enticed her date to remove his clothes before performing fellatio on him, and then taping up his hands and feet, to which he consented.

-“[The victim] found it odd, but consented to it,” an affidavit published by Law & Crime states.
+“[The victim] found it odd, but consented to it,” an affidavit published by Law and Crime states.

 Dooley, who will be arraigned Thursday, is said to have then climbed on top of her victim and “proceeded to use the knife to cut his left shoulder.”